The Parent as Primary Disciplemaker

 But, there are also the parents who, when given the same scenario at the playground, immediately, confidently, and calmly say to their children, “You are okay.
 Shake it off and keep playing.”
 What happens next?
 My sense is you already know the answer.
 You likely witnessed it time and again at the playground yourself.
 Most kids, as a result of a parent’s confident and assuring counsel, move beyond the irritation and discomfort of a minor injury and continue their fun day at the playground without shedding a tear.

-OF A PARENT
+THE POWER OF A PARENT

 Ponder that scenario for a moment.
 How great an influence must a parent possess that a child will emotionally interpret what has happened to him or her merely by gazing at a parent’s response?
 Parents are their children’s biggest influences.
 Often our work ethic, emotional patterns, or even the way we talk are just a sampling of the innumerable attitudes and actions we display in adulthood that echo our parents’ example we witnessed in our childhood.